pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/LivePreviewTest.md

 dependencies for their ``TestDependencyKey/testValue``.
 These are implementations that cause a test failure if any of its endpoints are invoked.

-You can use our [XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library to aid in this, which is immediately accessible as a transitive dependency.
+You can use our [Issue Reporting][issue-reporting-gh] library to aid in this, which is immediately accessible as a transitive dependency.
 It comes with a function called [`unimplemented`][unimplemented-docs] that can return a function of nearly any signature with the property that if it is invoked it will cause a test failure.
 For example, the hypothetical analytics